 Wanggoolba Creek on Fraser Island is perhaps one of the island's most underrated destinations to visit, but beautiful and worth every minute spent there!
 The crystal clear creek is found on the western side of the island and makes its way out to the beach and into the ocean, weaving its way through the rainforest as it goes.

 Basin Lake on Fraser Island is one of the many perched lakes that are found in this unique part of the world.
 The island is famous for being the world's largest sand island and as the home of over half of the world's perched lakes!
-Basin Lake as one among many of them as are the famous Lake McKenzie, Lake Wabby and Lake Boomanjin!
+Basin Lake is one among many you will find on Fraser, including Lake McKenzie, Lake Wabby and Lake Boomanjin.

 Double Island Point is a sandy spit found in the Cooloola National Park.
 It's not actually an island in any way, but rather the end of sand dune that extends into the ocean.
 From a distance the point can appear to look like two islands, which is how it earned its name many years ago from Captain Cook.